Background pattern

 Use in elderly patients

-Elderly patients cannot use this medication without consulting a doctor because they may be especially affected by some medication side effects such as the appearance of slow heartbeats (bradycardia) or reduced cardiac output, due to the content of phenylephrine and chlorphenamine.
+Elderly patients cannot use this medication without consulting their doctor, as some side effects of the medication, such as slow heartbeats (bradycardia) or reduced cardiac output, due to the content of phenylephrine and chlorphenamine, may affect them especially.
 They are also more likely to experience side effects such as dizziness, sedation, confusion, hypotension, or excitement, and may be more sensitive to effects such as dry mouth and urinary retention.

 How to take:

-Gelocatil gripe with pseudoephedrine is a medication taken orally.
+Gelocatil gripe con pseudoefedrina is a medication that is taken orally.

-The tablets will be taken with a glass of water or with any other liquid.
+The tablets should be taken with a glass of water or any other liquid.

-The administration is subject to the appearance of symptoms.
-As these disappear, this medication should be discontinued.
+Administration is subject to the appearance of symptoms.
+As they disappear, this medication should be discontinued.

-If you take more Gelocatil gripe with pseudoephedrine tablets than you should
+If you take more GELOCATIL GRIPE CON PSEUDOEFEDRINA tablets than you should

-If you have ingested an overdose, you should go quickly to a medical center, even if you do not have symptoms, as they often do not appear until 3 days after ingestion of the overdose, even in cases of severe poisoning.
+If you have ingested an overdose, you should go to a medical center immediately, even if you do not have symptoms, as they often do not appear until 3 days after ingestion of the overdose, even in cases of severe poisoning.

-In more severe cases, it may occur: decrease in potassium in the blood (hypokalemia), mental disorder with altered perception of reality (psychosis), convulsions, coma, and hypertensive crisis.
+In more severe cases, it can cause: low potassium levels in the blood (hypokalemia), mental disorder with altered perception of reality (psychosis), convulsions, coma, and hypertensive crises.

-An overdose can also cause: coagulation disorders (blood clots and
+Overdose can also cause: coagulation disorders (blood clots and hemorrhages).

-The treatment of an overdose is more effective if it is initiated within 4 hours after ingestion of the overdose medication.
+Treatment of overdose is more effective if started within 4 hours after ingestion of the overdose of the medication.

-In case of overdose or accidental ingestion, go immediately to your doctor or the nearest hospital emergency service or consult the Toxicology Information Service (phone: 91 562 04 20), indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, go immediately to the doctor or the Emergency Service of the nearest hospital or consult the Toxicology Information Service (telephone: 91 562 04 20), indicating the medication and the amount ingested.

 4. Possible Adverse Effects